 Ronald McDonald House

 The only downside to Ronald McDonald House is that they can’t guarantee reservations in advance.
-You will have to wait until the morning of your check in date for a phone call letting you know they have room.
-Out of seven visits, there only been one time where we haven’t gotten in.
+You will have to wait until the morning of your check-in date for a phone call letting you know they have room.
+With the popularity of people commuting from the rest of the state to MUSC for health care, our stays have been unfulfilled for the most part.
+It’s good to have a back-up selected on Priceline or through a hotel vendor if you get that call and can’t stay at the Ronald McDonald House.

 If you need accommodations or transportation, the hospital has a guest services department that can help you with any number of things.
 They work with local hotels to get patient families discounted rates and flexible checkout times and dates.
-They helped us find a discounted hotel the night we were unable to stay at Ronald McDonald House.
+They helped us find a discounted hotel the first time we were unable to stay at Ronald McDonald House, and I was unprepared.

 MUSC Guest Services – 843.876.8456